niermann/holoaverage/README.rst

 Installation
 ------------

-The script is a Python script.
+The program is a Python program.
 Thus, a working Python distribution is required for running it.
 It is designed to run under Python 2.7 and Python 3.
 Beside the Python interpreter it requires the following
 packages: